treweathers/Java_Developer/Course_2/Course_2.3.md

 ```
 ## Lesson 4: Exploring Queues: From Concept to Java Implementation
 ### Introduction to Queues
 Hello there!
-Today, we will unveil Queues in coding, likening them to a line in a coffee shop or a queue of print requests.
+Today, we will unveil **Queues** in coding, likening them to a line in a coffee shop or a queue of print requests.
 Queues in computer science are First-In, First-Out (FIFO) structures.
 Consider this example: you're at a theme park — the first person in line for the roller coaster gets on first.
 Today's lesson revolves around this straightforward yet powerful concept.
 So, let's dive in!

 ### 1. Implementing a Queue in Java
 Let's explore the implementation of Queues in Java.
-An array is ideal for implementing a Queue.
-Let's define the Queue:
+An `array` is ideal for implementing a Queue.
+Let's define the `Queue`:

 ```java
 public class Queue {